JAMPS657/Advanced_Programming_Projects/README.md

 # Andrew J. Otis: Advanced Programming Projects

+## Index
+This repository holds projects that I'm particularly proud of during my time at the University of Denver.
+Some projects demonstrate the application of a new skill and others demonstrate the application of the full Data Science workflow.

+Repo 1
+Repo 2

 ## About Me

 I'm seeking a professional environment where a well-thought strategy sets the foundation for a well-done job.
 A place where mutual respect, comradery, effective communication, and hard work are venues for expression.